trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/deploying-contract.md

    octez-client list known addresses
    ```

-1. Update the `step_003_cont_0_storage.tz` file so your address is the first address listed, which is the admin account.
+1. Update the `step_003_cont_0_storage.tz` file and replace the first address listed with your account.
+This is the field that stores the admin account in the contract storage.

 1. Deploy the contract to Ghostnet by passing your account alias, the compiled contract, and initial storage value to the `originate contract` command.
-For example, if your compiled files are in the `fa2_lib_fungible` folder, the command looks like this:
+For example, if your account is named `my_account` and the compiled files are in the `fa2_lib_fungible` folder, the command looks like this:

    ```bash
    octez-client originate contract smartpy_fa2_fungible \